Find out all you need to know about legacy system integration in our comprehensive guide, covering everything from challenges to real world examples.

-Legacy systems integration is the process of connecting older or on-premises systems to newer cloud-based digital technologies.
+Legacy system integration is the process of connecting older or on-premises systems to newer cloud-based digital technologies.

 According to the PWC Pulse Survey, investing in cloud-based enterprise architecture and infrastructure migration are top business priorities for 28% and 35% of CIOs respectively.

-However, rather than permanently migrating your data to an entirely new system (a process that can be risky for enterprises), legacy systems integration interconnects legacy and modern systems to drive digital innovation.
+However, rather than permanently migrating your data to an entirely new system (a process that can be risky for enterprises), legacy systems integration interconnects older and modern systems to drive digital innovation.

-Legacy system integration is often achieved with the help of an API integration platform.
+Legacy system integration is often achieved with the help of an API integration platform, which reduces time, complexity, and risk when it comes to managing your systems .

 What is legacy technology?

-Legacy technology refers to any IT infrastructure, computing system, or source code that’s old or outdated but still in active use.
+Legacy technology is any IT infrastructure, computing system, or source code that’s old or outdated but still in active use.
 Typically, these technologies are on-premises and not born in the cloud.

 Examples of legacy systems include outdated computing hardware, software applications, and file formats that are no longer available for purchase or have been replaced by a newer technology that isn’t backward-compatible.